-This profile does not protocolling-specific requirements but protocolling could be performed as follows:

-- An Order Filler (RIS) or an application that communicates with the Order Filler could start by accessing the modality worklist. - The actor would likely then use [RAD-Y1] and [RAD-Y2] to query/retrieve a collection of active protocols from the Protocol Archive. - o The Requested Procedure Description (0032,1060) or Requested Procedure Code Sequence (0032,1064) (which might be drawn from the Radlex Playbook) and other details such as patient age, weight or indications, could be used to match a short-list of protocols. - It might also be necessary to know which specific Acquisition Modality device the patient is scheduled to be scanned on to select a protocol appropriate to the make, model and version. - Once an appropriate protocol is selected by the radiologist, the modality worklist entry could be revised to identify the Scheduled Protocol Code Sequence (0040,0008), or the unique instance UID of the protocol object to be used. - Comments from the radiologist explaining any patient specific protocol adaptations they would like the tech to make before running the scan (e.g., increase the mA to 60) could be placed in the Imaging Service Request Comments (0040,2400) in the worklist entry.
+- 725 This profile does not have protocolling-specific requirements but actors, including some not currently in this profile, could perform protocolling as follows: - An actor, e.g., an Order Filler (RIS) or an actor that communicates with the Order Filler, could start by accessing the modality worklist. - The actor would likely then use [RAD-121] and [RAD-122] to query/retrieve a collection of active protocols from the Protocol Archive. - The Requested Procedure Description (0032,1060) or Requested Procedure Code Sequence (0032,1064) (which might be drawn from the Radlex Playbook) and other details such as patient age, weight or indications, could be used to match a short-list of protocols. - It might also be necessary to know which specific Acquisition Modality device the patient is scheduled to be scanned on to select a protocol appropriate to the make, model and version. - Once an appropriate protocol is selected by the radiologist, the modality worklist entry could be revised to identify the Scheduled Protocol Code Sequence (0040,0008), or the unique instance UID of the protocol instance to be used.

-X.4.1.14 Protocols vs Local System Configurations
+• Comments from the radiologist explaining any patient specific protocol adaptations they would like the tech to make before running the scan (e.g., increase the mA to 60) could be placed in the Imaging Service Request Comments (0040,2400) in the worklist entry.

+44.4.1.14 Local Scanner Parameter Settings vs Protocols
-Some Acquisition Modalities may have details that affect acquisition, reconstruction or storage, but are configured at a system level rather than being included directly in a protocol as a parameter.
-For example, a particular Defined Protocol may have a parameter that specifies it will use "mode X", but the details of mode X are configured on the system (and are the same for all protocols that invoke mode X).

-An Acquisition Element in a Defined Protocol might specify an AEC (automatic exposure control) Strength parameter of "Strong", but the curve that maps relative attenuation values to corresponding adjustments of the tube current when the parameter is set to "Strong" is defined on the system.
+- 745 Some Acquisition Modalities may have details that affect acquisition, reconstruction or storage, but are configured at a system level rather than being included directly in a protocol as a parameter.
+For example, a particular Defined Protocol may have a parameter that specifies it will use "mode X", but the details of mode X are configured on the system (and are the same for all protocols that invoke mode X). - 750 An Acquisition Element in a Defined Protocol might specify an AEC (automatic exposure control) Strength parameter of "Strong", but the curve that maps relative attenuation values to corresponding adjustments of the tube current when the parameter is set to "Strong" is defined on the system.

-Similarly, a Reconstruction Element in a Defined Protocol might specify reconstruction kernel "C56", but the details of C56 are defined on the system.
-If C56 always invokes the same fixed behavior, then it would be similar to specifying a certain kVp and expecting a certain consistent beam characteristic, however if C56 can change, then it would be an example of this configuration issue.

-An advantage of this is the ability to "factor out" those details so they can be changed once and affect all the associated protocols, and it avoids having to specify them (and later update them) in each protocol.
+Similarly, a Reconstruction Element in a Defined Protocol might specify reconstruction kernel

+- 755 "C56", but the details of C56 are defined on the system.
+If C56 always invokes the same fixed behavior, then it would be similar to specifying a certain kVp and expecting a certain consistent beam characteristic, however if C56 can change, then it would be an example of this configuration issue. - An advantage of this is the ability to "factor out" those details so they can be changed once and affect all the associated protocols, and it avoids having to specify them (and later update them) in each protocol.
 The disadvantage is that the behavior of the protocol will change, even though the protocol itself has not; and to replicate the behavior on another Acquisition Modality, it will be necessary to also convey the configuration settings.